BYU-PCCL/holodeck-engine/Docs/sensors.md

 * Ensure that in BeginPlay you call `Super::BeginPlay();`

 ## UHolodeckViewportClientPublisher
+To get in python, add "PrimaryPlayerCamera" to state_sensors.
+Attach UHolodeckViewportClientPublisher to an agent, and set the viewport for your project to be HolodeckViewport.
+The returned image is whatever resolution you load your project in.

 ## UCameraSensorArray2D
 This is a sensor that can be added to an agent to capture multiple points of views.
 Just attach it to your agent, then add as many SceneCaptureComponents as you want.